edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 * **`preload`**

-  Adds the premain as a shared library loaded on launch of your application via LD_PRELOAD.
+  Adds the premain as a shared library loaded during the launch of your application via LD_PRELOAD.
 Allows for a faster launch than `spawn` and delegates more features to Graphene (but restricts Marblerun's functionalities), making it the quickest way to adapt your existing application.
 However, features such as argv provisioning cannot be used in Marblerun anymore in this mode.

   **Usage**
   ```bash